TurkyAlammar/FSND-Capstone-1/README.md

 API endpoints use these roles and permissions:

 - Casting Assistant:
-    * 'get:actor' (remove actor from the casting agency database).
+    * 'get:actors' (remove actor from the casting agency database).
-    * 'get:movie' (edit or modify actor data that exist in the casting agency database).
+    * 'get:movies' (edit or modify actor data that exist in the casting agency database).

 - Casting Director:
     * Same as the Casting Assistant permissions, plus
-    * 'delete:actor' (remove actor from the casting agency database).
+    * 'delete:actors' (remove actor from the casting agency database).
-    * 'patch:actor' (edit or modify actor data that exist in the casting agency database).
+    * 'patch:actors' (edit or modify actor data that exist in the casting agency database).
-    * 'patch:movie' (edit or modify actor data that exist in the casting agency database).
+    * 'patch:movies' (edit or modify actor data that exist in the casting agency database).
-    * 'post:actors' (create new actors in the casting agency database).
+    * 'post:actorss' (create new actors in the casting agency database).

 - Executive Director:
     * Same as the Casting Director permissions, plus
-    * 'delete:movie' (remove movie from the casting agency database).
+    * 'delete:movies' (remove movie from the casting agency database).
-    * 'post:movies' (create new movies in the casting agency database).
+    * 'post:moviess' (create new movies in the casting agency database).